 Disney+ is the new subscription streaming service for Marvel, Star Wars, Pixar, NatGeo, the Simpsons, vault movies, and a library that pits Disney Plus v.
 Netflix.
-We’ll review whether Disney+ is worth the money, pros & cons, our takeaways from the D23 Expo panel, and everything you need to know about the platform’s confirmed original programming.
-(Updated November 6, 2019.)
+We’ll review whether Disney+ is worth the money, pros & cons, and everything you need to know about the platform’s confirmed original programming.
+(Updated December 13, 2019.)

 If you’re a Verizon customer, you can get a year subscription to Disney+ for free.
 To take advantage of Verizon’s free Disney+ offer, you must be a new or existing subscriber to either a Verizon wireless unlimited plan, or if you’re a new subscriber to a Verizon home internet service.

-Eligible subscribers can activate this subscription on their accounts once Disney+ launches on November 12, 2019 via Verizon’s Disney+ page.
+Eligible subscribers can activate this subscription on their accounts via Verizon’s Disney+ page.
 This grants you one year of Disney+ per account, which needs to be claimed by June 1, 2020.
 Verizon is the exclusive wireless carrier offering this deal, meaning those who use AT&T, T-Mobile, Sprint, or other carriers won’t be eligible.

 The success or failure of Disney+ will have far-reaching implications for the future of the Walt Disney World, beyond television and films.
 Just as the poor performance of ESPN resulted in cost-cutting for other business units, the same could be true here–or Disney+ could be a runaway success that becomes an incubator for new IPs that find their way into Disney’s theme parks.
 All of that remains to be seen, but suffice to say, a lot is riding on Disney+.